History of the Whenuapai Half Marathon

 Once it had become an established event, Anderson and his company left it for another sponsor to take up the challenge.
 There is no doubt had it not been for the idea and finance provided by Bruce Anderson to get it started, the events would not have been born.

-Club Physical took over as the major sponsor in 2001 and has continued their support of the event to the present day while the Whenuapai School now provide their grounds and facilities as the event headquarters and finish area.
+Club Physical took over as the major sponsor in 2001 and has continued their support of the event until 2017, while the Whenuapai School now provide their grounds and facilities as the event headquarters and finish area.

 Over the past 24 years the half-marathon course has had minor changes, but still encircles the Whenuapai Air Base and Herald Island.
 Our records show that the fastest time for the half-marathon to date, was in 1990 when Paul Herlily of Tauranga won in 65 minutes and 35 seconds and the second placed runner, Russell Haswell from Takapuna ran 68:06.
 There were 515 competitors in that race.
 Since the 10K events and Half Marathon Walk were introduced the total number of competitors is now around 600-700.